-Sugar is everywhere in almost all of the food people eat in one form or the other.
-It’s in all the expected foods, but one might not realize it’s also in a lot of other food where one would not expect it.
-Our daily intake of sugar averages 95 grams which might not sound like a lot, but that adds up to about 77 pounds per year.
-The American heart association recommends a daily intake of 36 grams for an adult male, 20 grams for an adult female and 12 grams for kids.
-But with the level of sugar intake currently, a lot of people are already way over the limit.
-As a result, obesity has become a major issue with 1 in 3 adults and 2 in 5 kids showing various degrees of it.
+How real is sugar addiction?
+There have been numerous narratives on the dynamics of its intake and how it affects the system.
+Sugar is everywhere in almost all of the food people eat, in one form or the other.
+It’s in all the expected foods, but one might not realize it’s also in much other food where one would not expect it.
+Our daily intake of sugar averages 95 grams, which might not sound like a lot, but that adds up to about 77 pounds per year.
+The American heart association recommends reducing its intake to, at most, half of one’s daily calorie consumption.
+For most individuals in the United States, this is about 150 calories for men and 100 calories for women, or in another unit, 9 teaspoons daily for males and 6 teaspoons for females.
+With the intake level currently, a lot of people are already way over the limit.
+As a result, obesity has become a major issue, with 1 in 3 adults and 2 in 5 kids showing various degrees.

 Is Sugar Addictive?

 Yes, sugar can be as addictive as drugs and alcohol and is very difficult to avoid due to its presence and addition to many food items.
 Consuming, or even just thinking about it, can stimulate the brain and release dopamine into the system.